-- Other segments complementary businesses: following complementary businesses: - a.
-Beverages items in individual formats sale through vending machines (Mexico) b.
+- a.
+Beverages items in individual formats sale through vending machines (Mexico) - b.
 Snacks and frying (Mexico, Ecuador and United States)

 The Company evaluates the performance of each of the operating segments based on income before financial result, net, income taxes, depreciation and amortization (EBITDA), considering that this indicator is a good metric to evaluate operating performance and the ability to meet principal and interest obligations with respect to indebtedness, and the ability to fund capital expenditures and working capital requirements.
 Nevertheless, EBITDA is not a measure of financial performance under IFRS and should not be considered as an alternative to net income as a measure of operating performance or cash flows as a measure of liquidity.